-

 Adaptive behaviors are everyday living skills such as walking, talking, getting dressed, going to school, going to work, preparing a meal, cleaning the house, etc. They are skills that a person learns in the process of adapting to their surroundings.

 A committee composed of a child's parent, the child, when appropriate, and school personnel who are involved with the child.
-The ARD committee determines a child's eligibility to receive special education services and develops the individualized education program (IEP) of the child.
+The admission, review, and dismissal (ARD) committee determines a child's eligibility to receive special education services and develops the individualized education program (IEP) of the child.
 The ARD committee is the IEP team defined in federal law.

 A meeting to annually review a student’s special education program that includes an update of the student’s progress, a review of the current individualized education program (IEP), and development of a new IEP for the upcoming year.